XiaoTaoWang/cohesin-extrusion-analysis/README.md

-# Scripts for the analysis of cohesin extrusion dynamics in human cells
+# Cohesin loop extrusion analysis

 This repository contains the scripts used to analyze and generate the major figures for the manuscript: